Revature-CacheMoney/Project-3/README.md

 ## User Stories
 As a User, I can:
- - [ ] log into the application
+ - [ ] Log into the application.
- - [ ] register a new account
+ - [ ] Register a new account.
- - [ ] session will be maintained until I log out
+ - [ ] Session will be maintained until I log out.
- - [ ] be able to track any money that gets subtracted from my account.
+ - [ ] Be able to track any money that gets subtracted from my account.
- - [ ] track any money that gets added to my account
+ - [ ] Track any money that gets added to my account.
- - [ ] track any money that gets subtracted from my account
+ - [ ] Track any money that gets subtracted from my account.
- - [ ] create and track multiple financial accounts
+ - [ ] Create and track multiple financial accounts.
- - [ ] transfer money between the accounts I own
+ - [ ] Transfer money between the accounts I own.

 ### Bonus Stories
 As a User, I can:
- - [ ] reset my password
+ - [ ] Reset my password.
- - [ ] create and maintain a profile page
+ - [ ] Create and maintain a profile page.
- - [ ] change the color scheme from the normal mode to a dark mode option
+ - [ ] Change the color scheme from the normal mode to a dark mode option.
- - [ ] enter a live chat with technical support to ask questions
+ - [ ] Enter a live chat with technical support to ask questions.
- - [ ] should be able to calculate my monthly budget based upon my expenses and income
+ - [ ] Should be able to calculate my monthly budget based upon my expenses and income.
- - [ ] receive notifications when a transaction has occurred or a transfer has been completed
+ - [ ] Receive notifications when a transaction has occurred or a transfer has been completed.
- - [ ] export reports (bank statements) for one of my accounts showing all transactions over a month period
+ - [ ] Export reports (bank statements) for one of my accounts showing all transactions over a month period.
- - [ ] manage my investments and buy stocks/shares
+ - [ ] Manage my investments and buy stocks/shares.
- - [ ] manage my overall investment portfolio
+ - [ ] Manage my overall investment portfolio.
- - [ ] graphically visualize the diversity of my investment portfolio
+ - [ ] Graphically visualize the diversity of my investment portfolio.
- - [ ] submit an application for a loan
+ - [ ] Submit an application for a loan.
- - [ ] request money from someone else
+ - [ ] Request money from someone else.
- - [ ] toggle email alerts for transactions over a specific amount threshold
+ - [ ] Toggle email alerts for transactions over a specific amount threshold.
- - [ ] earn rewards and cash back for specific transactions
+ - [ ] Earn rewards and cash back for specific transactions.

 As an Employee, I can:
- - [ ] accept a live chat request and answer any questions that the user might have
+ - [ ] Accept a live chat request and answer any questions that the user might have.
- - [ ] approve or deny a loan request
+ - [ ] Approve or deny a loan request.

 ## Useful Links
  - [Trello](https://trello.com/b/FXRz77y0/kyle-plummer-cachemoney-1260)